shelt/AurOracle/README.md

 # AurOracle

+This is a course selection utility for Aurora.
+Tell it the courses you want to take, and it tells you the ways you can take them.

-This is a utility to generate course schedules that are free from [time conflicts](http://umanitoba.ca/student/records/registration/access/639.html) and that include courses you must take and courses you would take.
+It generates course schedules that are free from [time conflicts](http://umanitoba.ca/student/records/registration/access/639.html) and that include courses you must take and courses you would take.

 I made this because I was sick of spending large amounts of time trying out potential combinations of sections of courses, only to encounter another conflict and be forced to move everything around.